IanevskiAleksandr/plateQC/README.md

 The input data frame should contain the following columns:
 - `BARCODE`: Unique identifier for each plate
-- `DRUG_NAME`: Name of the drug or control (use "POS_CTRL" and "NEG_CTRL" for positive and negative controls, respectively).
+- `DRUG_NAME`: Name of the drug or control (use "<b>POS_CTRL</b>" and "<b>NEG_CTRL</b>" for positive and negative controls, respectively).
 A negative control would mean that it will not have any impact on the cells while positive control is the treatment which will have maximum response.
-DMSO, which is frequently used as a negative control does not interfere or inhibit cell cycles and is used as a vehicle/solvent for many compounds.
-Since DMSO does not affect cell viability, the wells with DMSO treatment are always consistent.
+DMSO is a classical example of a negative control (that does not affect cell viability).
 A toxic compound like Benzethonium chloride(BzCl) which is a potent proteosome inhibitor and kills all the cells in the well is used as a positive control.
 - `CONC`: Drug concentration in nM
 - `INTENSITY`: Measured response intensity
 - `WELL`: Well position identifier (e.g., "A1", "B2")